Argus-Media-RandD/OWL-Ontology-Visualizer/README.md

 - **🔴 domain**: Red arrows from properties to their domain classes
 - **🟠 range**: Orange arrows from properties to their range classes
 - **🟡 instanceOf**: Gold arrows from individuals to their parent classes
+- **🟣 inScheme**: Purple arrows from SKOS concepts to their concept schemes

 ### Theme Integration